kkanggu/Online-Judge/README.md

 >	Suddenly, I remember that this is dp problem.
 So I solved it.
 >	I used dynamic allocation, if I input 2934, CRT error had occured.
 >	I couldn't find the reason, and I changed to static array with huge memory.

+***
+### Day 16
+#10844 Complete.
+(Easy Stairs)
+>	DP problem.
+>	First I thought that long long is enough to store the data, but it exceeds the limit.
+>	So I changed to unsigned int, and divide it to 1,000,000,000 every steps.

+#2156 Complete.
+(Wine Tasting)
+>	DP problem.
+>	This problem is simillar as #1463.

+#11053 Complete.
+(The Longest Increasing Partial Sequence)
+>	DP problem.
+>	The key to solve this problem is accumulating sequence.
+>	Because of increasing sequence, I have to check whether effective sequence exist or not.
+>	If I save 10 200 and I found that 10 20 is valid, then I have to change to 10 20.
+>	Sure former long sequence already exists.
+All I have to check is only last number of sequence.

+#11054 Complete.
+(The Longest Bionic Sequence)
+>	DP problem.
+>	Expansin of #11053, it was hard than I thought.
+>	I had to think 3 ways.
+Ascending, descending, ascending changes to descending.
+>	I thought very wrong, so I debugged too many times.